mattrbanks/connect-the-dots/README.md

   Connect The Dots Game
 </h1>

-This is a connect-the-dots game for two players.
+This is a 2 player connect the dots game called Hold That Line.
+It was created by Sid Sackson and was originally played with pen and paper.

 ## Technologies Used